meca1/fuse-stock-trading-service/README.md

 ### Local Database Connection Issues
 - Ensure Docker is running and containers are up
 - Check database credentials in `.env` file
-- Verify database port is 5432 (not 5432)
+- Verify database port is 5432

 ### Email Sending Issues
 - Check MailHog is running (`http://localhost:8025`)
 - Verify `EMAIL_PROVIDER=smtp` is set in `.env` file
-- El problema más común es que el sistema intenta usar AWS SES cuando debería usar SMTP local
+- The most common problem is that the system tries to use AWS SES when it should use local SMTP

-### Problemas con Fechas en Reportes
+### Date Issues in Reports
-- Si el reporte muestra "0 transactions" aunque hay transacciones en esa fecha:
+- If the report shows "0 transactions" even though there are transactions on that date:
-  - Verifica que las transacciones estén dentro del rango de horas UTC de esa fecha
+  - Verify that the transactions are within the UTC hour range for that date
-  - Asegúrate de que el servidor y la BD estén usando la misma zona horaria (UTC)
+  - Make sure the server and DB are using the same timezone (UTC)
-  - Usa el parámetro `?date=YYYY-MM-DD` para especificar exactamente la fecha que necesitas
+  - Use the `?date=YYYY-MM-DD` parameter to specify exactly the date you need

-### Resolución de Problemas Comunes
+### Common Problem Resolution
-- **Error "InvalidClientTokenId"**: Indica que está intentando usar AWS SES sin credenciales válidas.
-Solución: cambiar a `EMAIL_PROVIDER=smtp` en el archivo `.env`.
+- **"InvalidClientTokenId" Error**: Indicates that it's trying to use AWS SES without valid credentials.
+Solution: change to `EMAIL_PROVIDER=smtp` in the `.env` file.
-- **Error "No transactions found"**: Verifica la fecha del reporte y asegúrate de que hay transacciones para esa fecha específica en UTC.
+- **"No transactions found" Error**: Verify the report date and make sure there are transactions for that specific date in UTC.
-- **Error de conexión a Base de Datos**: Asegúrate de usar el puerto 5432 para PostgreSQL, no el puerto 5432 por defecto.
+- **Database Connection Error**: Make sure to use port 5432 for PostgreSQL.